patronasxdxd/CTFS/docs/88mph.md

     }
 ```

 # proof of concept (PoC)

-selects a fork of the sepecified network
+We retrieve the historical state of the smart contract prior to the exploit through the use of `createSelectFork`, which creates a fork of the specified network.

 Because of the lack of access control we can simply call the `init` function to
 claim owner ship of the contract